gokulmanohar/PES21-myCLUB-TOUR/docs/README.md

 ### Execution
 [_Note for contributors: Here the instructions are for [downloadable](#Download) .exe files.
 But the instructions are same while using .bat or .exe files_]

-- Save the *.txt* file in this [format](https://github.com/gokulmanohar/PES21-myCLUB-TOUR/tree/main/files) with each line separated by a tab or 4 spaces into _`files`_ folder.
+Save the *.txt* file in this [format](https://github.com/gokulmanohar/PES21-myCLUB-TOUR/tree/main/files) with each line separated by a tab or 4 spaces into _`files`_ folder.

 `1.
 Run.exe` to run the scripts that generate the statistics.
 `2.
 Analysis.exe` to analyse/compare/find the top.
 `3.
-Clear Records.exe` to clear all the saved records and json files (warning).
+Clear Records.exe` to clear all the saved records and json files.

 ### For Contributors
 [Licence](https://github.com/gokulmanohar/PES21-myCLUB-TOUR/blob/main/LICENSE)

 This repository contains the source codes.
 You can clone it and may make necessary changes.
-Following external packages need to be installed.
+Following _external packages_ need to be installed.

 [colorama](https://pypi.org/project/colorama/)
 ```